jacobrosenthal/rust-training-aimldevfest-2019/src/enums.md

             println!("State quarter from elsewhere");
             25
         }
-        //matches are exaustive, so if you don't cover all your use cases you need a catch all _ => 5,
+        //matches are exhaustive, so if you don't cover all your use cases you need a catch all _ => 5,
     }
 }